Recurve is the bowstyle used at the Olympic Games.

 Recurve has been the bowstyle used at the Olympic Games since archery’s reintroduction to the programme in 1972.
 The rules for the recurve bow have evolved with technology and competitive standards but have remained largely unchanged since World Archery was founded in 1931.

-An archer shooting a recurve bow pulls the string back to their face using their fingers, aims at the target through the sight and.
+An archer shooting a recurve bow pulls the string back to their face using their fingers, aims at the target through the sight.
 Upon release, the energy stored in the bent limbs transfers through the string and into the arrow, sending it downrange to the target.
 Drawing a competitive recurve bow can require more than 20 kilograms (50 pounds) of force, and an arrow shot from a recurve bow can travel at speeds of over 200 kph.

 Modern recurve bows are built using technologically advanced materials, including laminated carbon fibre and carbon foam in the limbs, but many manufacturers integrate natural materials such as bamboo.
 The riser, or handle, of a recurve bow is often made of aluminium or carbon fibre.